sufangwang-npu/shiny-DEG/README.md

 source("mydds.R")
 source("cmcdistance.R")

-You may now run the shiny app with just one command in R: library("shiny") runApp("shiny-DEG")
+If you were ready for this packages, You may now run the shiny app with just one command in R: library("shiny") runApp("shiny-DEG")
+Or,
+shiny::runGitHub("shiny-DEG","344968067")